AppCode and Xcode

 AppCode relies on Xcode and related developer tools in the following:

-- AppCode provides some own file templates and includes all standard Xcode templates so you can add all required new files in AppCode.
-Fro more information, see File and Code Templates.
+AppCode provides some own file templates and includes all standard Xcode templates so you can add all required new files in AppCode.
+For more information, see File and code templates.

 You can use AppCode while Xcode is open with the same project.
 AppCode will detect changes in your project and reload them automatically.
 Moreover, the changes made in AppCode will be detected in Xcode and it will offer to reload them too.